pinyin/measure/README.md

 `measure(ComponentA): ComponentB`

-ComponentA can be either a string(like `div` and `img`) or class of React Component.
+ComponentA can be either a string(like `div` and `img`) or a React Component class.

-The Returned `ComponentB` will accept the same props as ComponentA, and the following more:
+The returned `ComponentB` will accept the same props as ComponentA, and the following more:

 ```typescript jsx
 export type MeasureProps<T> = {